CYSTIC FIBROSIS AGENTS

 Ivacaftor (eye" va kaf' tor) was the first CFTR modulator to become available for use in the United States.
 It potentiates the opening of the CFTR channel in patients who harbor the Gly551Asp (also abbreviated as G551D) mutation of the CFTR.
 Ivacaftor was approved in the United States for use in patients with the CFTR Gly551Asp mutation in 2012 and is available as monotherapy in tablets of 150 mg and as oral granules in packets of 50 and 75 mg under the brand name Kalydeco.
 The recommended dose in adults and children above 6 years of age is 150 mg orally every 12 hours.
 The dose in children less than 6 years of age is based upon body weight.
 This specific mutation is found in approximately 5% of patients with CF.

-Lumacaftor (loo" ma kaf' tor) is a "corrector" of the CFTR and was the second agent to gain approval, but only in combination with ivacaftor, and specifically for patients who are homozygous for the Phe508del (F508del) mutation in the CFTR.
+Lumacaftor (loo" ma kaf' tor) is a "corrector" of the CFTR and was the second agent to gain approval as therapy of CF, but only in combination with ivacaftor, and specifically for patients who are homozygous for the Phe508del (F508del) mutation in the CFTR.
 Phen508del is the most frequent mutation in CFTR found in patients with CF and is associated with a lack of trafficking of the transporter to the cell surface.
 In vitro, lumacaftor was found to partially correct this trafficking error.
 Lumacaftor combined with ivacaftor was approved for use in patients homozygous for Phe508del CFTR in 2015 and is available as tablets consisting of 200 mg of lumacaftor and 125 mg of ivacaftor under the brand name Orkambi.
 Side effects of these agents are generally mild, but can include headache, nasal congestion, abdominal pain, diarrhea, nausea, dizziness and rash.

 In large randomized controlled trials of ivacaftor with or without lumacaftor, up to 25% of subjects had some degree of serum aminotransferase elevations during therapy.
 The elevations, however, were generally transient and mild and were above 3 times the upper limit of normal (ULN) in only 2% to 5% of patients.
 The abnormalities were usually asymptomatic and often resolved spontaneously without dose adjustment.
 Furthermore, in several studies, similar rates of serum enzyme elevations were noted in the placebo treated groups.
 Nevertheless, serum aminotransferase elevations resulted in dose modification or interruption in 1% to 2% of patients on ivacaftor.
 Furthermore, and in prelicensure clinical trials of the combination of ivacaftor and lumacaftor, a higher rate of serum enzyme elevations was reported, and 3 patients had concurrent bilirubin elevations (above 2 times ULN).
 The clinical features of the liver injury such as the timing of onset, height of bilirubin or serum enzyme elevations, response to discontinuation or dose modification and outcomes were not described.
 Since approval of these agents and their more wide scale use, there have no published case reports of clinically apparent liver injury attributed to ivacaftor or its combination with lumacaftor, but both have been available for a short time only and used in a limited number of patients.
 Complicating the issue is that patients with CF often have mild serum enzyme elevations that can be transient and intermittent, but are sometimes persistent and even accompanied by bilirubin elevations.
-A proportion of patients with CF develop severe liver disease with portal hypertension and marked hepatic function.
+A proportion of patients with CF develop severe liver disease with portal hypertension and marked hepatic dysfunction.

 Mechanism of Injury